neca-dev/neca/README.md

-# neca
+# Neca
-Files and Network Utilities CLI
+AI in your terminal